rmnattas/rmnattas.com/content/about.md

 ---
 title: "About Me"
-# description: "About Me"
+# description: "About"
 date: "2020-06-29"
-# tldr: (optional)
 # draft: true/false (optional)
 # tags: [tag names] (optional)
 ---

-## Hello!!
+#### Hello!!

-I'm Abdulrahman, a Compiler Intern and a CS student.
+I'm Abdulrahman, a Compiler Intern @[IBM](http://ibm.com) and a CS student @[UAlberta](http://ualberta.ca).\
+My passion is in low-level programming, compilers, operating systems, network, and blockchain.\
+Interest in aviations, automotive, and gaming.